Hugo-ter-Doest/chart-parsers/README.md

 var chart = parser.parse(tagged_sentence);
 ```

-## Developing
-* Chomsky Normal Form allows rules of the form A -> *empty* as well.
-Such rules cannot be loaded and I don't know if the parser can handle these.

 # Earley Chart Parser
 The Earley Chart Parser can parse all context-free languages and uses arbitrary context-free grammars.